arthurxmoore/docs/docs/refund.md

 **No Refunds After 14 Days:**

-Perpetual licenses, including the associated one year of updates and support, are non-refundable after the 14-day window.
+Perpetual licenses, including the associated one-year of updates and support, are non-refundable after the 14-day window.
 The perpetual license grants lifetime access to the software version purchased, and updates/support are limited to one year from the date of purchase.

 ---